xbmc/repo-scripts/service.subtitles.legendasdivx/README.md

 service.subtitles.legendasdivx
 =========================

-LegendasDivx.com subtitle service plugin for XBMC 13 Gotham or newer.
+LegendasDivx.com subtitle service plugin for XBMC 13 Gotham or newer.<br>
 Ported from the Frodo version.

 HiGhLaNdeR
-highlander@teknorage.com for bugs
+<br><a href="mailto:highlander@teknorage.com">mail me</a> for bugs